lubenicapp/btc_market/backend-master/README.md

 ## Level 1

 For this exercise to be done in two hours, I decided to keep it simple.
-Because it would take
+Because it would taketoo much time to make it as clean as I want

-too much time to make it as clean as I want
+- orders are stored in-memory

-orders are stored in-memory
+- no unit tests were written

-no unit tests were written
+- no validation is done for Order arguments

-no validation is done for Order arguments
+- prices are not BigDecimal

 ## Code explanation